ajfriesen/ajfriesen.com/content/en/home/experience.md

   * Consulting customers how to implement processes and management documentation with the product (Q.wiki) developed by Modell Aachen GmbH (On sight training)
   * Creating content for Q.wiki demo system
   * Automating Laptop Deployment
-  * Implementing company wide password management software
+  * Implementing company-wide password management software
   """
 +++